MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

 So, here are some enhancements that I plan to implement in app & drivers future versions.

+### BETA versions (up to 1.0)

+Everything expected to work ... working as expected!

 ### Version 1.1

 - Integrate app/drivers to Alexa
+- Enhance security using hashed bridge´s token instead of a plain text one
+- Omit the bridge´s token in the debug log

 ### Version 1.2

 - Nuki Opener, Key Fob and Keypad support
-- If it is possible to detect wich Key Fob and/or Keypad has been used to unlock the door, it will generate a HE event accondingly
+- If it is possible to detect wich Key Fob and/or user´s Keypad key sequence has been used to unlock the door, it will generate a HE event accordingly

 ### Version 2.0